High-profile office buildings for the pioneers of Buiksloterham

 Max & Moore consists of two building volumes that, in terms of architecture, match the typology and DNA of Buiksloterham: tough, sturdy, and robust.
 Max & Moore are related to each other but have their own character.
 They are like black and white, salt and pepper, big and small.
 Max stands strong on a double-height plinth and is executed in pronounced horizontal bands of black steel and PV panels.
 Moore is soft in composition and balances rough and refined concrete in white, light colors.
 They share features in the use of material and integrated PV cells that blend with the steel and concrete.
 Greenery is the strong connector between both buildings, with pronounced terraces, double-height winter gardens and green vertical curtains.

-Max will be a building volume of eight floors high with approximately 7,200 m2 of office space.
-Moore has five floors and approximately 2,800 m2 of office space.
-The buildings are connected to each other with shared facilities and a bridge.
-The catering and open workspaces in the plinth can be shared by the various entrepreneurs.
-In the plinth, facilities connect to public space and provide a lively program that will also benefit living.
+Max is an eight-storey building volume with approximately 7,200 m2 of office space.
+Moore has five floors and approx. 2,900 m2 office space.
+Both buildings are connected by shared functions and a bridge.
+The catering establishments and open workspaces in the plinth can be used by the various entrepreneurs.
+In the plinth, facilities connect to the public space and provide a lively program that will also benefit future housing.
 The facilities have pleasant, sunny outdoor spaces for terraces, as well as some nice spots at the water side.

 In- and outside